-Ruth Bader Ginsburg is an associate justice of the U.S. Supreme Court and the winner of the 2019 Berggruen Prize.
+Ginsburg was an associate justice of the Supreme Court and the winner of the 2019 Berggruen Prize.
 This interview with Razia Iqbal, a special correspondent for BBC News, took place at the Berggruen Prize ceremony at the New York City Public Library on December 16, 2019.
 It has been condensed and edited for clarity.

 Razia Iqbal: Take us back to when you first started, when you wanted to practice as a lawyer but it was difficult for you to do that.
 In the 1950s, you were attending Harvard Law School.
 You were one of nine women in a class numbering over 500.